Kitten-Proofing Your Home for the Holidays

 I love the fall and winter holidays!
 The food, the decorations, the gathering of family.
 I just think there’s no happier time of year.

-kitten to your family recently, you’re likely find there’s no more entertaining time of year.
+And if you’ve added a kitten to your family recently, you’re likely find there’s no more entertaining time of year.
 Kittens are always on the move, eager to investigate everything around them.
 Watching them stalk the wild shoelace or rise straight up into the air when startled by the twitch of your toes beneath a blanket is guaranteed to give you a healthy belly laugh.

-holidays can also be a dangerous time for kittens — not to mention for your holiday decor.
+But, the holidays can also be a dangerous time for kittens — not to mention for your holiday decor.
 Kittens can get into trouble when their curiosity leads them to steal food not meant for them, bat at candle flames, tug on twinkly tinsel or climb the Christmas tree.
 I’m here to share some tips to help ensure that you and your kitten have a safe and breakage-free holiday season.

 Fire HazardsSince ancient times, we’ve relied on fire to protect us from things that go bump in the night, and it’s just natural that flames flicker merrily at this time of year.
 From Thanksgiving through New Year’s, we brighten our homes with candles, luminarias, menorahs, Christmas tree lights and Yule logs.